Legit-Labs/legitify/docs/policies/member/stale_member_found.md

 A member didn't do any action in the last 6 months.
 Stale members can pose a potential risk if they are compromised.
 Consider removing the user's access completely.

 ### Threat Example(s)
-Stale members are most likely not managed and monitored thus increase the possibility of being compromised.
+Stale members are most likely not managed and monitored, increasing the possibility of being compromised.